 To enjoy a trail that cuts right through the heart of the city, run, walk or ride your bike along the B-Line Trail.
 If you're willing to get a bit outside of the city your options for outdoor recreation are endless.
 The Blue Spring Caverns Park lets you take a river ride through a natural wonder.
 The longest local hiking trail is within the Griffy Lake Nature Preserve.
 This trail allows you to wander for more than 10 miles among perfectly preserved natural parkland.
 The protected area has a campground, and Griffy Lake was recently reseeded with a wide variety of fish to make for some excellent angling.

 Welcome to the March 2021 Bloomington Apartment Report.
 In this assessment of the local rental market, Rentable data scientists and rental experts break down the March 2021 key findings and figures for the Bloomington rental landscape.

 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Bloomington and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Bloomington rent prices in the chart below.

-Bloomington rent prices decreased over the last month.
-From December to January, the city experienced a -0.32% decrease for the price of a one-bedroom apartment.
-The rent price for a Bloomington one-bedroom apartments currently stands at $939.0.
+Bloomington rent prices increased over the last month.
+From February to March, the city experienced a 1.06% increase for the price of a one-bedroom apartment.
+The rent price for a Bloomington one-bedroom apartments currently stands at $953.0.

-Rent prices have decreased in Bloomington over the last month.
+Rent prices have increased in Bloomington over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 0 of the Bloomington suburbs increased last month.
-On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.
+On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.